 “I think most players prefer grass,” Brady said.
 “If you could play on a good grass surface, that’s always, I think, a little more fun for the players.
 But I don’t know, maybe one day you guys can ask (Patriots owner Robert) Kraft to put grass back in here for us players.”

-Gillette is one of just four open-air (read: non-domed/retractable roof) NFL stadiums to feature synthetic turf.
-Paul Brown Stadium (Cincinnati Bengals), CenturyLink Field (Seattle Seahawks) and MetLife Stadium (New York Jets and Giants) are the others.
+Gillette is one of just five open-air (read: non-domed/retractable roof) NFL stadiums to feature synthetic turf.
+Paul Brown Stadium (Cincinnati Bengals), CenturyLink Field (Seattle Seahawks), New Era Field (Buffalo Bills) and MetLife Stadium (New York Jets and Giants) are the others.

 “I think everybody likes grass,” Brady said.
 “I think players like to play on grass.
 And we practice on grass every day.
 I think we, as players, go out there on grass practice fields every day, so you get used to the grass.
 And growing up, I played on all grass.
 I think it’s easier to land on the grass than landing on the (turf).”